AlexEMG/DLC-Cajal-Course/content/Glossary.md

 - RMSE - root-mean-square error, measure of difference between values predicted by the model and ground truth
 - SimBA - developed in [Golden's Lab](https://goldenneurolab.com/simba), a framework for training a supervised behavior annotation model
 - snaphsot - current state of the model with specific weights learned during training
-- supervised - a model trained using human annotation
+- supervised - a model trained using labeled data with the goal of predicting the labels on unseen data.
 - training - process in which the model is learning to find weights that will allow it to solve assigned task (tracking bodyparts)
 - unsupervised - a model trained without using human annotation, only patterns from the data
 - VAME - developed by Kevin Luxem and Pavol Bauer, a framework for unsupervised behavior clustering
-- weights - parameters of a neural network used to transform the input (images)
+- weights - parameters of a neural network used to process the input (images for DLC)